 There are three species of herring.
 The Pacific herring (Clupea pallasii) unsurprisingly lives in the sea of its name and the Araucanian herring (Clupea bentincki) is found off the coast of Chile and other South American countries.
 The Atlantic herring is the species found in the seas around Europe and North America.
 Atlantic herring is by far the most abundant of the three, and while it is a small forage species it is found in massive numbers.
 Herring shoals have been reported in sizes of one cubic mile, containing several billion individual fish.
 Atlantic herring are abundant on both sides of the Atlantic with around 90% of UK stocks located in Scottish and Northern Irish waters.
 Atlantic herring is thought to be the most second abundant fish in the world (after the deep-sea bristlemouth).

 Herring Reproduction and Early Life

 Herring have an unusual breeding cycle as different stocks of herring spawn at different points of the year, meaning that summer, spring, autumn and winter year classes are all produced.
 Herring breed en masse and tens of thousands of eggs are produced by each female which are then fertilised by the males and fall to the seabed where they become attached to weeds and stones.
-Eggs hatch in ten days in warmer water, but take over a month when the sea is cooler.
-Once hatched the immature herring have a very small yolk sac attached which provides sustenance until the fry is around 10-15mm long.
+Eggs hatch in ten days in warm water, but take over a month when the sea is cooler.
+Once hatched the immature herring have a very small yolk sac attached which provides sustenance until the fry is around 10 – 15mm long.
 After that point the fish has to fend for itself and becomes sexually mature at around 10cm long which takes two or three years.